2016–17 Denver Pioneers men's ice hockey season: Season

 The Pioneers did not play in a holiday tournament but instead went to Rhode Island for a series against the 2015 champion Providence Friars.
 Denver got more than it could handle from the Friars, getting a bloody nose from their unranked opponent.
 The Pioneers returned home for a weekend before hitting the road for two consecutive weeks, splitting both series before returning to Colorado to face #18 Omaha.
-Despite some of their recent struggles Denver was still ranked #3 in the country and showed just how goo they could be by winning every remaining game on their schedule.
+Despite some of their recent struggles Denver was still ranked #3 in the country and showed just how good they could be by winning every remaining game on their schedule.
 DU entered its final weekend with the NCHC championship already won and after sweeping Omaha on the road they had the #1 ranking sewn up as well as the best record in the nation.

 Denver opened the NCHC Tournament at home against 8-win Colorado College and easily handles the Tigers, winning the two matches by a total score of 8–1 and outshooting their in-state rival 77–39.
 The Pioneers headed to Minnesota for the semifinal and played North Dakota in front of partisan Fighting Hawk crowd.
 Despite several close calls Denver was unable to score on UND and the Hawks lone goal served as the game-winner.
 While the highly anticipated rematch against Minnesota–Duluth never happened, Denver did redeem themselves the next night with a 3–1 win over #8 Western Michigan.
 Even with their slip up in the semifinal, Denver retained the #1 ranking and went to Cincinnati as the #1 overall seed.

 The pioneers opened the 2017 Tournament against WCHA champion Michigan Tech and dominated the Huskies, scoring the first five goals of the game and riding the outburst to a relatively easy 5–2 win.
 In the Midwest Final Denver met Penn State who, despite being in their first tournament, had won their opening game 10–3.
 Denver again got an early start, going up 2–0 before the Lions tied the game early in the second period.
 The DU offense roared a second time in the middle frame with three more goals while Troy Terry finished off his hat trick with an empty net goal in the third.